barias35/applaudo-studio-rest-assured-test/README.md

 * *You must select the sdk in my case i used Java 11 (11.0.7) if you do not have it*
-* [dowload here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html){target:"_blank" rel="noopener"}, *then install it after installation is completed go to the section on the image below:*
+* [dowload here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html), *then install it after installation is completed go to the section on the image below:*

 ![image](https://user-images.githubusercontent.com/47786738/124156197-548cd580-da65-11eb-9f0d-29063a4457de.png)